esaulpaugh/abiv3/SPEC.md

 Fixed-width, as if a byte array where the first byte is the byte width, `w`, of the elements which follow, raw, in order, and `w` bytes each.
 Encoders SHOULD determine the byte width by the width of the widest element.

+##### All other array types (tuple arrays, multidimensional arrays):

+Arrays of objects are encoded as if a tuple containing the array elements.

 ### Versioning:

 Any or all of the 7 possible future versions can define an arbitrary number of sub-versions each, depending on how the lead bytes are interpreted.